Important answers to important questions. Please read this and make sure everyone in your family does, too!

 Go outside and call 911 with a cordless phone or run to your neighbors

 Because the 911 operator may try to transfer you to Riverside County Dispatch, describe your emergency and say:

 “My lot number is ____ in Rancho Carrillo.
 Please send Orange County Fire Authority to respond from Station 7 or 58.
 They know where we are!
 Our Gate is on Mile Marker 8 on Ortega Hwy 74.”

-After calling 911, if possible, please notify Rancho Carrillo Fire Department Personnel for assistance:
+After calling 911, if possible, please notify Rancho Carrillo Fire Brigade for assistance: